bhowmikrishav/video_system_docs/docs/vpd/index.md

 # FFPROBE
 ffprobe gathers information from multimedia streams and prints it in human- and machine-readable fashion.

-For example it can be used to check the format of the container used by a multimedia stream and the format and type of each media stream contained in it.
+For example, it can be used to check the format of the container used by a multimedia stream and the format and type of each media stream contained in it.

-If a url is specified in input, ffprobe will try to open and probe the url content.
-If the url cannot be opened or recognized as a multimedia file, a positive exit code is returned.
+If a url is specified in the input, ffprobe will try to open and probe the URL content.
+If the URL cannot be opened or recognized as a multimedia file, a positive exit code is returned.

 ffprobe may be employed both as a standalone application or in combination with a textual filter, which may perform more sophisticated processing, e.g. statistical processing or plotting.